- March 4th Event

 For more information, about the Association or the Foundation visit www.CarolinaHome.com.
 For interviews, please contact Kim Walker.

-Today we want to send a heartfelt thank you to TowneBank for believing in our mission that everyone deserves a safe place to call home, the dignity of a new beginning, and the hope of a brighter future!
+Today refreshed me & makes me even more determined to continue our mission of ensuring everyone deserves a safe place to call home, the dignity of a new beginning, & the hope for a brighter tomorrow